caanyp24/supabase-clerk-b2b-starter/README.md

 - Supabase
 - Shadcn

-In diesen einfachen Schritte bekommt ihr den Boilerplate zum laufen.
+In these simple steps you can get the boilerplate up and running.

 ## 1. Create a SQL query that check the organization ID

-Create a function named requesting_org_id() that will parse the Clerk organization ID from the authentication token.
-This function will be used to set the default value of org_id in a table and in the RLS policies to ensure the user can only access their data.
+Create a function named **requesting_org_id()** that will parse the Clerk organization ID from the authentication token.
+This function will be used to set the default value of **org_id** in a table and in the RLS policies to ensure the user can only access data within their organization.

-In the sidebar of your Supabase dashboard, navigate to SQL Editor, then select New query.
+In the sidebar of your [Supabase dashboard](https://supabase.com/dashboard/projects), navigate to **SQL Editor**, then select **New query**.
 Paste the following into the editor:

 ```sql
 CREATE OR REPLACE FUNCTION requesting_org_id()